Skip to content Skip to footer

 Force 1: Career Insurance.
 A CMO who approves a ₹50 crore celebrity deal that fails can say, “We had Shah Rukh Khan.
 Who could’ve predicted it wouldn’t work?”
 A CMO who spends the same ₹50 crore on an innovative but unknown campaign that fails gets fired.
 Celebrity endorsements aren’t about results.
 They’re about blame deflection.

 Force 2: Social Proof Among Peers.
 When your competitor signs Deepika Padukone, your board asks why you haven’t signed someone equivalent.
 The pressure isn’t coming from consumers.
 It’s coming from other executives at Diwali parties.
-This is manufactured urgency operating at the corporate level, not the consumer level.
+This is manufactured urgency at the corporate level.

 Force 3: The Proxy Problem.
 Most senior executives at large Indian companies are not their own target consumers.
-A 55-year-old CEO approving a youth-focused campaign doesn’t understand what resonates with 22-year-olds.
-A celebrity feels like a safe bridge across that gap.
+A 55-year-old CEO doesn’t understand what resonates with 22-year-olds.
+A celebrity feels like a safe bridge.
 “Young people love Ranveer Singh, right?”
 It’s a shortcut that replaces the harder work of actually understanding your audience.

 The Pattern